︎

 ︎ Publications

-Rafael is a Ph.D. candidate in the Form Finding Lab at Princeton.
-He develops auto-differentiable tools for structural design, like JAX FDM and COMPAS CEM.
+I am a Ph.D. candidate in the Form Finding Lab at Princeton.

-Rafael holds a Master of Advanced Studies in Architecture and Digital Fabrication from the Swiss Federal Institute of Technology (ETH) Zurich and a Master of Arts from Princeton.
+I hold a Master of Advanced Studies in Architecture and Digital Fabrication from the Swiss Federal Institute of Technology (ETH) Zurich and a Master of Arts from Princeton.